-You have the following choices in completing your proxy:
+You have the following choices in completing your proxy card:

-- · You may vote on each proposal, in which case your shares will be voted in accordance with your choices. - · In voting on the nominees for director, you can either vote "for" or "against" or "abstain" from voting for each of the nominees listed in Proposal 1. - You may vote "for," "against" or "abstain" on one or more of the Company's proposals: to approve a proposal to amend the Company's certificate of incorporation and bylaws to declassify the Company's board of directors; to ratify on a non-binding, advisory basis, an amendment to the Company's bylaws to designate Delaware as the exclusive forum for certain legal actions; to approve on a non-binding, advisory basis, the compensation of our named executive officers as set forth in this proxy statement; and to ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending February 2, 2019. - You may return a signed proxy card without indicating your vote on any matter, in which case the designated proxies will vote (i) to elect all of the nominees as directors, (ii) to approve the proposal to amend the Company's certificate of incorporation and bylaws to declassify the Company's board of directors, (iii) to ratify an amendment to the Company's bylaws to designate Delaware as the exclusive forum for certain legal actions, (iv) to approve the compensation of our named executive officers as set forth in this proxy statement, and (v) to ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending February 2, 2019.
+- You may vote on each proposal, in which case your shares will be voted in accordance with your choices. - In voting on the nominees for director, you can either vote "for" or "against" or "abstain" from voting for each of the nominees listed in Proposal 1. - You may vote "for," "against" or "abstain" on one or more of the Company's proposals: to approve on a non-binding, advisory basis, the compensation of our named executive officers for 2018; and to ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending February 1, 2020. - You may return a signed proxy card without indicating your vote on any matter, in which case the designated proxies will vote (i) FOR each of the nominees named in this proxy statement and on the enclosed proxy card to serve as directors until the 2020 annual meeting of stockholders and until their respective successors are duly elected and qualified, (ii) FOR the approval of the compensation of our named executive officers for 2018, and (iii) FOR ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending February 1, 2020.